Note

 map_hmi.plot_settings['norm'] = plt.Normalize(-1500, 1500)

 Plot both images side by side.
-Note that the HMI image is oriented “upside down” relative to the AIA image.
+Note by the tick labels that the HMI image is oriented “upside down” relative to the AIA image.

 fig = plt.figure(figsize=(12, 5))